GeorgiaChatz/Washing-Machine-Android-App/README.md

 # Washing Machine Android App

 It is implementation of project in Human Computer Interaction course.
-Develop an improved user interface for a washine machine coded in **Android Studio**
+We develop an improved user interface for a washine machine coded in **Android Studio**

 ## Project Informations